shilpabalaji2003/Stock-Trend-Predictor/README.md

 Data Source: Yahoo finance data from 2012-2022
 ML model used: LSTM

+## Description of files in this project
+project.ipynb: A jupyter notebook that contains the source code for data visualizations, predictions and ML model training. keras_model.keras: This file contains the trained model which is then imported in app.py file to create the web app. app.py: This file contains the source code for making the web application using python's streamlit library.

 ## Libraries used
 Data analysis and predictions: pandas, pandas_datareader, numpy, matplotlib, yfinance, keras, tensorflow, datetime Web application: streamlit